mafia2online/m2o-reborn/README.md

 To run the binaries you are **required** to have a steam version of the game installed in your steam library.

 ## Features

 * cross-platform/env project generation
 * code style somewhat influenced by [Orthodox C++](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b)
 * heavy use of single-header styled libraries
 * unity builds based projects
 * fast compile time orientation

+## Prerequisites

+* visual studio 2017 (project itself isn't version dependant, however multiple static libs inside vendors, are built targetng vs2017, something that hepefully we gonna fix in the future)
+* bought and installed steam version of the Mafia II
+* running steam client

 ## Structure